smirarab/global/src/shell/README.md

 * [create_1stAnd2ndcodon_alignment.sh](create_1stAnd2ndcodon_alignment.sh): creates an alignment where the first half are the first codon positions of the input alignment and the second half is the second codon position.
 It also outputs a file that gives the boundaries between the two codons.

+* [distance.sh](distance.sh): calculates a bunch of statistics on a given fasta alignment file.
+  These include things like mean and max p-distance, gappiness, length, etc.
+  * This is just a wrapper around a java code I obtained from Kevin Liu and packaged here.

 * [reformat_bootstrap_support.sh](reformat_bootstrap_support.sh): bootstrap support is sometimes shown in brackets (e.g., `(a,b)[98])`.
   To convert that to the format that most tools here understand (e.g., `(a,b)98`), you can use this script.